rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 ### How white is your noise?

 This is a bonus for signal-theory lovers.
-I have to reckon I have cheated: I keep talking about white noise while the background of the image is _clearly_ not white noise.
+I have to reckon I have cheated: I keep talking about white noise while the background of the image is everything but white noise.
-Gaussian white noise looks like this for a certain picture width and height:
+This is how Gaussian white noise looks like for a certain picture width and height:

 {% include figure image_path="assets/images/noise-frame.svg" alt="White noise" %}